|

 Dominican Republic, help us.
 Do not purchase parrots or accept

 them as a present, you will be contributing to their extinction.
-And

 spread the word: help us explain everyone the great harm this pet trade